aroberge/pyextensions/topics/loops.md

 ![](/images/blockly_example2_python.png)

-Note that the color scheme used for individual blocks is different in Reeborg's World as compared with that used in Blockly.
+(The color scheme used for individual blocks is different in Reeborg's World as compared with that used in Blockly; standard Blockly blocks for loops are green whereas they are blue for Reeborg's World.)

 ![](/images/blockly_example_python.png)